 The idea of zero waste laundry detergent is to choose brands that are good for you AND the planet.

-I started using Elva's natural dish soap, 1 Cleaner, and laundry detergent about 12 months ago and I am hooked!
-The laundry detergent is one of the best clean-up crews.
-You only need to use 2 teaspoons per load, but don't let that small amount fool you.
-I was pleasantly surprised at both the amazing smell my clothes had and how clean my clothes came out.
+You only need to use two teaspoons per load but don't let that small amount fool you.
+I was pleasantly surprised at the amazing smell of my clothes and how clean clothes came out.
 The organic lavender essential oils made my bedsheets smell like heaven.

-If you are looking for bulk laundry detergent then order the 1.5 Liter Home Refill Box, which will give you up to 150 loads, making it very cost-effective.
+If you are looking for bulk laundry detergent, order the 1.5 Liter Home Refill Box, which will give you up to 150 loads, making it very cost-effective.
 They also have refillable cleaners to help you save even more!

 Elva's laundry detergent is 100% biodegradable, septic safe, and made with certified organic and biodynamic plant extracts and herbs.